 - Bruce D. Charash, M.D.
-This doctor very helpfully for plaintiff is board certified in internal medicine with subspecialty in cardiovascular disease.
-But his liability opinions should be from the prospective of an internal medicine doctor.
+This doctor very helpfully for the plaintiff is board certified in internal medicine with a subspecialty in cardiovascular disease.
+But his liability opinions should be from the perspective of an internal medicine doctor.

 Have you or a family member paid the price of a doctor's negligence?
 If so, you deserve justice and compensation for the pain you have suffered.
 Miller and Zois can help.
 We have a proven record of large verdicts and settlements in medical malpractice cases within Maryland.
 Call us today to speak to one of our attorneys at 800-553-8082.
 You can also go online for a free case evaluation.More Malpractice Claim Information

 - This 2017 case is about wrongful death and failure to diagnose coronary artery disease